-While there are several types of piezo motors on the market, the design and technology employed by DTI in its standing wave-type piezo motors are quite unique and provide certain key advantages in both use and manufacturability.
-Available in a variety of sizes and configurations, DTI’s full line of rotary and linear piezo motors and piezoelectric valves address many of the modern-day requirements for motion control systems.
+While there are several types of piezo motors on the market, the design and technology employed by DTI in its standing wave-type piezo motors is quite unique and provides certain key advantages in both use and manufacturability.
+Available in a variety of sizes and configurations, DTI’s full line of rotary and linear piezo motors address many of the modern-day requirements for motion control systems.

 DTI’s piezo motors, whether rotary or linear, work on the same principle of electrically induced excitation of ultrasonic standing waves within a piezoelectric resonator/ceramic.

 DTI’s new product line has been designed using modern reinforced engineered thermoplastics and is specifically targeted towards high volume OEM applications.

 DTI’s differentiated and patented principle of excitation uses two orthogonal modes of vibration with relative phase difference, the resultant motion of the motor is a superposition of the two modes of vibration causing the piezoceramic to oscillate in a way which can be harnessed to create precise continuous rotary and linear motion.
 This technique (which is part of DTI's IP portfolio) also greatly simplifies drive circuit design and only requires very small voltages, thereby reducing the drive electronics cost.
 Furthermore, DTI's innovative technique combined with rigorous design philosophy which utilizes a combination of piezoceramics and modern engineered thermoplastics has enabled the company to produce motion products at a very competitive cost.